 In joining Artists’ Union England you will be demonstrating your support for a fundamental change in the art world and will be joining a democratic organisation led by artists about how to shape our future.
 By joining together, we hope to affect real change for our working lives.

-Membership fees are essential to directly support the running of the union.
+Membership fees are essential to directly support the running of the union and also pay for PPL insurance for all our members (see below).
 As an organisation that seeks to be truly representative of artists, it is crucial that we remain completely independent and as such we cannot be funded from any other sources other than membership fees and appropriate donations.
 All our finances are transparent and we aim to provide benefits in future to our members that make the annual due sustainable.

 Artists shape their careers in many different ways.
 Therefore we have tried to draw up broad and inclusive criteria to reflect this.
 By ‘professional’ we do not mean those that live solely off direct income from their artwork, but rather engage regularly in professional activity as visual, applied, and socially engaged artists.
 Membership is open to those who support their practice through other additional paid work or income provided they meet the membership criteria here.

 You have to be based in England and for a minimum of 6 months in order to join AUE.
 See our membership criteria.